buildjs/rigger/README.md

 ## Include All the Things

 Rigger supports a number of special include formats, and these are demonstrated in examples below.
 While JS examples are provided, the formats will work in any of the known file formats.
+In addition, rigger supports recursive (nested) imports, so an imported file can have imports itself, and those imports can have imports, etc.

 ### Remote Resources